lpsm-dev/certifications-guide/docs/aws/1-foundation/ai-practitioner/contents/resume.md

 - **Definition**: A method of enhancing generative AI models by adding additional data and examples to the prompt, helping the model solve tasks more effectively.

 ### Prompt Types
-- **Few-Shot Prompt**: Providing a few examples in the prompt to guide the model’s behavior.
+- **Few-Shot Prompt**: Providing a few examples in the prompt to guide the model's behavior.
 - **Zero-Shot Prompt**: Providing no examples in the prompt, asking the model to perform the task without guidance.
-- **One-Shot Prompt**: Providing exactly one example to guide the model’s behavior.
+- **One-Shot Prompt**: Providing exactly one example to guide the model's behavior.
 - **Prompt Template**: A pre-defined format or structure for prompts to standardize and improve the interaction with AI models.
 - **Chain-of-Thought Prompting**: A method where the prompt encourages the model to break down reasoning into steps.
 - **Prompt Tuning**: The process of adjusting prompts to improve model performance for specific tasks.